-As noted in §1.5 above, you will need to bring your own supplies to supplement lunch and for eating on the road.
+As noted in §1.5 above, you will need to bring things to supplement lunch and for eating on the road.
 There are supermarkets in Ely, but thereafter access to shops is very limited, so please plan for the whole pilgrimage.